susmit31/blog/entropiclegos.github.io/content/posts/cyanosis-diff.md

 So any clinical condition that *reduces oxygenation in the lungs* OR *impairs the circulatory status* of the patient will cause a cyanosis of reduced Oxy-Hb delivery.
 Note that in either case, this is a *global* cyanosis - i.e. it affects all tissue capillaries because it is concerned with the circulation as a whole.

 ## Case 2: Net Reduced Deoxy-Hb Clearance
-What about reduced deoxy-Hb clearance?
+What about reduced deoxy-Hb Clinclearance?
 What causes that?
-Deoxy-Hb, unlike oxy-Hb, is made *in the peripheral capillaries*, and its clearance depends on blood flowing *out of* the capillaries.
-Neither of these conditions depend on the heart or the lungs, unlike Case 1, and both depend instead on blood flow in and out of the capillaries.
-Again, as in Case 1, we have two situations that will cause a net accumulation of deoxy-Hb:
+Deoxy-Hb, unlike oxy-Hb, is made *in the peripheral capillaries*, and its clearance depends on blood flowing *out of* the capClinstruction or congestion* downstream, i.e. in the venous circulation, the deoxy-Hb rich blood cannot proceed outwards from the capillaries.

-1. Making more deoxy-Hb.
-When does this happen?
-When the blood spends more time in the capillaries, allowing the tissue to extract more $O_2$ out of it, which creates more deoxy-Hb out of oxy-Hb.
-When does blood "spend more time" in the capillaries?
-When it's flowing in slowly, i.e. the arterial channel feeding into the capillaries is narrowed, i.e. *vasoconstricted*.
-That slows down the blood as it passes from arterioles into capillaries, and this leads to "more time spent" at the capillaries.
-2. Slower outflow of deoxy-Hb.
-When does this happen?
-When there's an *obstruction or congestion* downstream, i.e. in the venous circulation, the deoxy-Hb rich blood cannot proceed outwards from the capillaries.

 So any clinical condition that causes *vasoconstriction* will cause cyanosis by causing more production of deoxy-Hb, while any condition that causes *venous congestion* will cause cyanosis by causing reducing the outflow of deoxy-Hb.